kisslinux/kiss/README.md

 Tiny and straightforward package manager for KISS written in POSIX `sh`.

 - Less than 1000 lines of POSIX `sh` (excluding blank lines and comments).
+- Highly portable (will run in any POSIX compliant environment).
 - Runtime dependency detection.
 - Incremental package installation.
 - Fast dependency solver.